This classic creme caramel is so easy to make and needs very little ingredients! Silky oven baked eggs, sugar and milk: a fantastic dessert!

 The ramekins she used to make them were quite old, probably something her mother or grandmother used a century ago.

-In the end these ramekins were too old and kind of got lost when she passed away.
+In the end these ramekins kind of got lost when she passed away.

 And I would use classic ceramic moulds.